Offscreen Moment Of Awesome: Video Games

 - After Sons of Liberty Raiden goes on a journey to rescue a child named Sunny from The Patriots.
 With help from another party he finds her and leaves her under Otacon and Snake's care.
 He still has a horrible confrontation with the Patriots who play with him and ruin his body.
 Raiden manages to escape and journey has affected him so much that he Took a Level in Badass after being The Scrappy.
 He later goes on a journey to find the corpse of Big Boss in compensation assistance with Sunny.
 When will Kojima Productions develop a game focused on this?
 (The answer was original supposed to be Metal Gear Rising: Revengeance, but when they handed it over to Platinum they made it a sequel) .

-- House of the Dead: Overkill plays this for laughs at the final boss.
+- The House of the Dead: OVERKILL plays this for laughs at the final boss.
 Then subverts it because you fight the final boss anyway.

 Agent G: Varla, this is for you!(MISSING REEL)G: How we survived that, I don't know.Washington: Hey, if we hadn't found these miniguns just lyin' around, we'd be fuckin' dead for sure!